Ms. Meyers is a former preschool and kindergarten teacher who holds a master's degree in special education and writes about early childhood.

 Looking for a Strong Philosophy

-If you want to strike it rich in my home town of Bend, Oregon, it's wise to open a brewery, a yoga studio, a pot dispensary, a bike shop, or a Montessori preschool.
-The Montessori philosophy is so popular here that a charter elementary school will soon open based on its teachings.
-Why are so many well-educated parents sold on this approach for their children?
+If you want to start a successful business in my hometown of Bend, Oregon, it's wise to open a brewery, a yoga studio, a pot dispensary, a bike shop, or a Montessori preschool.
+The Montessori philosophy is so popular here that a charter elementary school recently opened based on its teachings.
+Why are so many well-educated parents sold on this method for their little ones?

-A Montessori preschool offers an excellent alternative to those that hawk a “pushed-down” approach, taking the elementary school curriculum and using it with younger kids.
-The Montessori approach is more far-reaching, idealistic, and developmentally appropriate.
-It encourages students to become active learners who acquire a lifelong hunger for new information.
+Its aim is for students to become active learners who acquire a lifelong hunger for new information.
 Instead of emphasizing letters, sounds, numbers, and counting, it promotes curiosity, discovery, and critical thinking.
-Children are given long blocks of time to play in a deep and meaningful way instead of jumping from one activity to another.
+Children are given long blocks of time to explore in a deep, meaningful way instead of jumping from one activity to another.

-When I was a child, I didn't attend preschool but, if I were a kid today, Montessori would be an ideal match for me.
-As an introvert, I'd thrive in the the calm and orderly environment.
-I'd benefit from the multi-age groups, peer learning, and guided discovery.
-My son with autism also would have enjoyed such a peaceful place.
-As kids today get inundated with advertisements, I see the value in the specially designed learning materials used at Montessori schools.
-They contribute to a relaxing space that's free of commercial toys such as Star Wars, Disney, and My Little Pony.
+I didn't attend preschool as a child but, if I had, Montessori would've been an ideal match for me.
+As an introvert, I would have thrived in the calm and orderly environment.
+I'd have benefited from the multi-age groups, peer learning, and guided discovery.
+My son with autism also would have enjoyed it.

 2. Waldorf: Holistic, Healthy, Creative

-Unlike many preschools today that have computers in classrooms, Waldorf stands firm against technology in the early years.
+Unlike many preschools today that have computers in the classrooms, Waldorf stands firm against technology in the early years.
 Instead, it focuses on music, art, storytelling, drawing, painting, and rhythmic games.
-It emphasizes real life experiences – playing, cooking, baking, gardening, and knitting rather than virtual ones.
+It emphasizes real life experiences: playing, cooking, baking, gardening, and knitting rather than virtual ones.
 Like Montessori, youngsters are encouraged to initiate their own play and learning experiences rather than getting spoon-fed by teachers.

-Like many co-ops, ours followed the philosophy set forth by the well-respected National Association for the Education of Young Children (NAEYC).
-The NAEYC promotes developmentally appropriate practices (DAP) that center on kids engaging in pretend play, making their own choices, learning from discovery, and interacting with peers.
-NAEYC recommendations are based on the latest research by experts in early childhood education, not politicians and bureaucrats.
+Like many cooperatives, ours followed the philosophy set forth by the well-respected National Association for the Education of Young Children (NAEYC).
+The NAEYC promotes developmentally appropriate practices.
+These involve kids engaging in pretend play, making their own choices, learning from discovery, and interacting with peers.
+NAEYC recommendations are based on the latest research from experts in early childhood education, not politicians and bureaucrats.

 © 2017 McKenna Meyers